chumaana/loan-data-analysis/README.md

 1. Navigate to `/graphs` (or click "Visualizations" in the navigation bar).
 2. Explore various plots related to loan data for insights into approval trends and feature correlations.

----

-## Dependencies

-See `requirements.txt` for all required Python packages:

 ## Author

 Anastasiia Chumak